ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 Note that this package atm cannot be run in a standalone mode but needs to be executed via the `VM` package which provides an outer Ethereum `mainnet` compatible execution context.
 Standalone functionality will be added along a future non-breaking release.

+**Note:** If you want to work with `EIP-4844` related functionality, you will have additional manual installation steps for the **KZG setup**, see related section below.

 ## Usage

 ```typescript